rogue7373/WGU/BusinessOfIT_ProjectManagement_C176/README.md

 1.0 Project Basics - 36%

-Characteristics of a Project:
+# Characteristics of a Project:
+- Temporary - Has a defined beginning and end
+- Has a specific purpose to create a result
+- Unique - no two projects are the same
+- May be apart of a program or portfolio

 Operations and Projects are different.
 An operation, unlike a project, is an ongoing process and repetitive effort.
 Operations encompass day to day tasks.
 Every project has a result.
 Results can be a product, enhancement, service, improvement of a service, or new asset.

 The purpose of a project is required for initiation of a project, these include: